Pierre-Sassoulas/CV/readme.md

-# À PROPOS DE MOI
+# ABOUT ME

-Pierre  Sassoulas , Ingénieur informatique , Architecture des Systèmes d'Information
+Pierre  Sassoulas , Software engineer , Information Systems Architectures

-## Pour me contacter
+## Contact me

 pierre.sassoulas at gmail.com

-# FORMATION
+# EDUCATION

-## Élève-ingénieur
+## Engineering student

-**2009 - 2015** : INSA de Rouen, Architecture des Systèmes d'Information (ASI)
+**2009 - 2015** : INSA de Rouen, Information Systems Architectures (ASI)

-# EXPÉRIENCE PROFESSIONNELLE
+# PROFESSIONAL EXPERIENCE

-## Ingénieur informatique
+## Senior software engineer

 **__python__, __spring__, __javascript__** : Antidot, Lyon

- Mise en place des standards et outils au sein d'une équipe nouvellement créée: revues de code, tests avec couverture, et déploiement continu.
-Conversion de format documentaire (Word, Framemaker, etc.) vers HTML. Évolution et amélioration d'une API interne pour la rendre utilisable par des intégrateurs externes.
+ Implementation of standards and tools within a newly created team: code reviews, coverage testing, and continuous deployment.
+Converted document formats (Word, Framemaker, etc.) to HTML.
+Evolved and improved an internal API to make it usable by external integrators.

-## Consultant technique
+## Technical Consultant

 **__python__, __docker__, __C++__** : Antidot, Lyon

- Développement de modules spécifiques ; support de niveau 3 et gestion d'une pipeline de déploiement continue d'une plateforme de documentation technique ou de solutions de recherches et de traitements documentaires.
+ Development of specific modules; level 3 support and management of a deployment pipeline of a technical documentation platform or document search and processing solutions.

-## Ingénieur informatique
+## Software engineer

-**__C++__, __docker__, __python__** : WiseBim, Travail à distance
+**__C++__, __docker__, __python__** : WiseBim, Remote work

- Mise en place d'une architecture permettant la génération automatique de maquettes numériques 3D (BIM) à partir de plans d'architecte en 2D de manière fiable et sécurisée à travers une interface web.
+ Set up of a SAAS architecture allowing to automatically generate 3D building information modeling (BIM) based on architectural 2D plans in a secure and reliable manner through a web interface.

-## Ingénieur-Chercheur
+## Research engineer

 **__big data__, __python__, __C++__** : CEA/INES, Chambéry

- Étude et mise en place d'une grappe de serveurs et de son interface web pour stocker, présenter et analyser des flux importants de données disparates en provenance de capteurs.

-## Stagiaire ingénieur
+ Study and implementation of a database cluster and its web interface in order to store, display and analyse a wide variety of data flux stemming from sensors.

+## Software Engineering Intern

-**__ruby__,  __XML__, __DO178__** : Thales Avionics SAS, Valence
+**__ruby__,  __XML__, __DO178__** : Thales Avionics SAS, Valence (France)

- Étude des besoins, réalisation et qualification selon la norme DO330 d'un logiciel calculant des métriques de qualité concernant le code et les artefacts de la norme DO178 pour les logiciels critiques de l'avionique.
+ Specification, conception, development, and qualification according to the DO330 norm of a quality tool for avionics software development.

-# EXPÉRIENCE PERSONNELLE
+# PERSONAL EXPERIENCE

+## Supervisor

+**__Pedagogy__** : Mixteen, Lyon

+ Supervising children during workshop permitting to discover computer science in a playful manner tools like Scratch, Thymio, Pygame and Micro$:$bit depending on their age.

-## Mainteneur
+## Maintener

-**__Gestion__, __Freelance__** : Open-source, Github
+**__Management__, __Freelance__** : Open-source, Github

- Développement et gestion (Pull-requests, publications sur Pypi et offres de freelance) autour d'un module d'évaluation de la force de mots de passe, et d'une application web permettant de réaliser des sondages.
+ Development, and community management (Github issues, pull request, Pypi publications and freelance offers) around a password strength validator, a survey's web application and a diagram's generating library.

-## Membre
+## Contributer

-**__python__, __Qualité__** : Python Code Quality Authority, Github
+**__python__, __Quality__** : Python Code Quality Authority, Github

- Contribution à l'évolution du logiciel \textbf{pylint}, un outil d'analyse statique de la qualité du code en python.

-## Encadrant

-**__Pédagogie__** : Mixteen, Lyon

- Encadrement d'enfants lors d'ateliers permettant de découvrir l’informatique de façon ludique avec Scratch, Thymio, Pygame et Micro$:$bit en fonction de leur âge.
+ Contributed to the evolution of \textbf{pylint}, a code quality static analysis software for python.

 ## Factotum

-**__Gestion__, __Vidéo__** : Insa, Rouen
+**__Film making__** : Insa, Rouen

- En groupe de 3 à 5, scénarisation, réalisation et promotion d'une comédie féministe, d'un film d'action, d'un film de suspense et d'un western moderne dans le cadre de la Section Image Étude de l'INSA.
+ In groups of 3 to 5, writing, filming, editing and promoting of a feminist comedy, an action film, a suspens film and a modern western as part of the ``Section Image Étude'' in INSA.

-## Développeur
+## Developper

 **__C__, __LaTeX__** : Insa, Rouen

- Conception et réalisation de l'intelligence artificielle d'un logiciel d'othello, et d'un programme arbitre pour tournoi d'othello entre logiciels.
+ Conception and development of the artificial intelligence of an othello software and of an othello tournament manager.

-# LANGUES
+# LANGUAGE

+## French

+Maternal

-## Anglais
+## English

-Experimenté (C2) (TOEIC 2013: 920/990)
+Advanced (C2) (TOEIC 2013: 920/990)

-## Espagnol
+## Spanish

-Niveau Intermédiaire
+Intermediate

-# INFORMATIQUE
+# COMPUTING SKILLS

-## __Langages__
+## __Languages__

 Python, Bash, C/C++, SQL, Ruby

-## __Outils__
+## __Tools__

 Git, Docker, Sphinx, Plantuml